dingqiangliu/DocQAwithLLM/README.md

   Or multilingal mode https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2.

 - To start parsing user queries into the application, launch the terminal from the project directory and run the following command:
-  `poetry run python main.py "<user query>"`
+  `python main.py "<user query>"`

-- For example, `poetry run python main.py "What is the minimum guarantee payable by Adidas?"`
+- For example, `python main.py "What is the minimum guarantee payable by Adidas?"`

-- Note: Omit the prepended `poetry run` if you are NOT using Poetry
-<br><br>
 ![Alt text](assets/qa_output.png)
 ___
 ## Tools